alexwing/MapPuzzle.gl/public/doc/aboutEN.md

 ## Code Description

 **MapPuzzle.xyz** has been developed using advanced technologies such as React, Deck.gl, sqlite, PHP, typeorm, and node.js.
-This combination ensures a comprehensive and enriching educational experience for users of all ages.

 To develop the game, the Deck.gl library was used, allowing the creation of interactive maps on the web using JavaScript and WebGL.
 This library is a powerful and versatile tool that facilitates the development of map applications on the web, offering a wide variety of components and layers for creating custom and highly interactive maps.